what256/vocalink/README.md

 *   **Real-time Speech-to-Text (STT):** Leverages `faster-whisper` for high-performance, low-latency transcription, enabling a near real-time dictation experience.
 The application is optimized for speed and accuracy, allowing you to speak naturally and see your words appear almost instantly.

-*   **Global Hotkey Capture:** Activate dictation with a customizable global hotkey combination (default: `Ctrl + Shift`).
+*   **Advanced Global Hotkey Capture:** Activate dictation with a fully customizable global hotkey combination (default: `Ctrl + Shift`).
+The new settings GUI allows you to record single-key or multi-key hotkeys with ease.
 Simply press and hold the hotkey to begin recording your voice, and release it to stop recording and trigger the transcription process.

+*   **Sleek Recording Overlay:** A modern, always-on-top, pill-shaped overlay appears just above your taskbar when recording.
+It features a live, red waveform animation that provides subtle visual feedback, fading out smoothly when idle.
+This non-intrusive design ensures it never steals focus and remains visible even when interacting with other applications.

 *   **Clipboard Injection & Auto-Paste:** Once transcription is complete, VocalInk automatically copies the transcribed text to your clipboard and simulates a paste action (`Ctrl+V`).
 This allows the text to be inserted directly into the currently active text field of any application (e.g., word processors, email clients, web browsers, code editors).

 *   **System Tray & Headless Modes:** Runs discreetly in the system tray, consuming minimal system resources.
 A headless mode is also available for advanced users who prefer command-line operation or integration into custom workflows.

 *   **Intelligent Model & Microphone Management:** Automatically detects and utilizes the first available input audio device.
-Users can easily configure a preferred microphone and select from various Whisper model sizes (e.g., `tiny`, `base`, `small`, `medium`, `large`) to balance transcription accuracy and performance according to their system capabilities and needs.
+Users can easily configure a preferred microphone and select from various Whisper model sizes (e.g., `tiny`, `base`, `small`, `medium`, `large`) or choose an **"Auto"** option for automatic model selection, balancing transcription accuracy and performance according to their system capabilities and needs.

 *   **Robust Audio Pipeline:** Features a resilient audio processing pipeline, including a ring-buffer for continuous recording, optional Voice Activity Detection (VAD) for improved silence handling, and automatic stream re-opening to recover from audio input errors.

-*   **Persistent Configuration:** All application settings, including theme, hotkey combination, auto-launch options, and minimize-to-tray behavior, are easily configurable and persist across sessions through a simple `config.json` file and an intuitive settings window.
+*   **Persistent Configuration & Modern GUI:** All application settings, including theme, hotkey combination, auto-launch options, and minimize-to-tray behavior, are easily configurable and persist across sessions through a simple `config.json` file and an intuitive, sleek, and professional settings window built with `ttkbootstrap`.

+*   **Customizable Tray Icon:** Supports using a custom `logo.png` file in the `assets` folder for the system tray icon.

-*   **Cross-Platform Compatibility:** Designed to run seamlessly on major operating systems, including Windows, macOS, and most Linux distributions, requiring Python 3.10 or newer.
+*   **Cross-Platform Compatibility:** Designed to run seamlessly on major operating systems, including Windows, macOS, and most Linux distributions, requiring Python ≥ 3.10.

 *   **Fully Offline Operation:** After the initial download of the chosen Whisper model (which occurs only once), VocalInk operates entirely offline.
 No audio data or transcribed text ever leaves your local machine, ensuring maximum privacy and security.